-The Hunger Project responds to Covid-19 in Africa, India and Bangladesh
+The Hunger Project responds to Covid-19 in Africa, South Asia and Latin America

 We work to build community resilience, individual leadership and personal responsibility, in effective partnership with government and therefore are equipped and well-positioned to respond rapidly to:

 - spread messaging from credible sources like WHO and local public health infectious disease authorities among our networks of community leaders.

 - empower our community partners with information and encouragement about the role they play as community leaders and elected leaders in stopping the spread of the virus.